David Batty: Personal life

 Since his retirement Batty has featured in 'The Match', in which a team of former professionals faced a team of celebrities in a charity match staged at Newcastle's St James' Park ground.

-After retirement, some of Batty's former teammates including Alan Shearer and Jeff Kenna have commented that they didn't think Batty really liked football and that he had no real interest in it, only playing the sport because he was good at it.
+After retirement, some of Batty's former teammates including Alan Shearer and Jeff Kenna have commented that they did not think Batty really liked football and that he had no real interest in it, only playing the sport because he was good at it.
 Shearer commented that he never studied the game or watched other games and that he was always the last one into training and the first one to leave, but regardless of this he was a fierce competitor.
 Following his retirement in 2004, Batty shunned life in the limelight and was living in Yorkshire, is rarely interviewed and rarely attends functions.
-Due to Batty's life out of the media spotlight Les Ferdinand recalled rumours that Batty was a Superbike champion under another name or that he was living in a caravan in Filey but stated "The reality is a little more mundane: Batty is simply enjoying a low-key retirement with his family in Yorkshire as he always planned to."
+Due to Batty's life out of the media spotlight, Les Ferdinand recalled rumours that Batty was a Superbike champion under another name or that he was living in a caravan in Filey, but stated: "The reality is a little more mundane: Batty is simply enjoying a low-key retirement with his family in Yorkshire as he always planned to."